-TABLE 1.1: PC PIECES (continued) FEATURE TYPICAL EXAMPLES Brief Description Plug and Play (PnP) compatibility PC systems are identified as being either PnP compatible or not.
+LE 1.1: PC Pieces (CONTINUED) Feature TYPICAL EXAMPLES BRIEF DESCRIPTION PCI bus White expansion slots on the motherboard.
+Used for a variety of peripherals, including video cards, soun cards, modems, and SCSI host adapters.
+A common standard today, it's gradually being phased out for the newer PCI Expr Plug and Play (PnP) compatibility PC systems are identified as being either PnP compatible or not.
 (Only ancient computers, called legacy systems , don't support PnP.)
-PnP is a standard that allows a computer to automatically identify and configure devices you want to add to the system.
-To have PnP work, your BIOS and operating system must support it (most new ones do), and you must have PnP hardware.
-Also, a newer type of PnP, called Universal PnP , is available in Windows XP; Universal PnP extends the PnP concept to the network, enabling automatic discovery and control of network devices and services.
+PnP is a standard that allows a computer to automatically identify and configure devices you want to add to the syste To have PnP work, your BIOS and operating system must support it (most new ones do), and you must have PnP hardware.
+Also, a newer type of PnP, called Universal PnP , available in Windows XP; Universal PnP extends the PnP concept to the network, enabling automatic discovery and control of network devices and services.
 Printer control language Epson codes, HPPCL (LaserJet commands), PostScript, others.
-Printer control languages tell your printer how to underline words, put pictures on the page, and change typefaces.
-Serial port СОМ1, СОМ2, СОМ3, СОМ4.
-Serial ports are adapters that support a wide variety of low-speed peripherals, including modems, serial mice, digital cameras, Personal Digital Assistants (PDAs) such as the 3Com PalmPilot, and some kinds of scanners.
-They connect to peripherals using an interface called RS-232 , which most commonly uses a male DB25 or DB9 connector.
+Printer control languages tell your printer how to underlin words, put pictures on the page, and change typefaces.
+Serial port COM1, COM2, COM3, COM4.
+Serial ports are adapters that support a wide variety of low-sp peripherals, including modems, serial mice, digital cameras Personal Digital Assistants (PDAs) such as the Palm Pilot, and some kinds of scanners.
+They connect to peripherals using an interface called RS-232 , which most commonly uses a male D or DB9 connector.
 Generally regarded as old and slow.
 Serial port Universal Asynchronous Receiver/ Transmitter (UART) 8250, 16450, 16550, 16650, 16750, 16950.
-The UART is the main chip around which a serial port or internal modem is built.
-The 16550 UART is no longer the fastest, but it's still commonly used for high-speed communications and communications in multitasking environments.
-Software supports fast serial ports through a First In First Out (FIFO) buffer.
-The 16550 UART offers 16-byte FIFO, the 16650 offers 32-byte FIFO, the 16750 offers 64-byte FIFO, and the 16950 offers 128-bit FIFO.
-Sound card 8-bit, 16-bit, 32-bit, 64-bit, 128-bit, Frequency Modulation (FM), Musical Instrument Digital Interface (MIDI), wavetable audio interface.
-Sound cards support music and sound reproduction on your PC, but music and sound are represented in an 8-bit, 16-bit, 32-bit, 64-bit, or 128-bit format.
-The 32- bit format is better, but it takes up more space.
+The UART is the main chip around which a serial port of internal modem is built.
+The 16550 UART is no longer to fastest, but it's still commonly used for high-speed communications and communications in multitasking environments.
+Software supports fast serial ports throu a first-in, first-out (FIFO) buffer.
+The 16550 UART offers byte FIFO, the 16650 offers 32-byte FIFO, the 16750 offer 64-byte FIFO, and the 16950 offers 128-bit FIFO.
+Sound card 8-bit, 16-bit, 32-bit, 64-bit, 128-bit, frequency modulation (FM), Musical Instrument Digital Interface (MIDI), wavetable audio interface.
+Sound cards support music and sound reproduction on yo PC, but music and sound are represented in an 8-bit, 16-b 32-bit, 64-bit, or 128-bit format.
+The 32-bit format is bette but it takes up more space.
 The sounds are recorded and reproduced either with FM synthesis, MIDI control, or wavetables.
-Additionally, with the right audio interface cable, a sound card in combination with the right software can play music on your PC.
-The newest sound cards even support Dolby 5.1, so you can watch your favorite movie using your computer's DVD drive and have the same heart- pounding sound you hear in the theater.
+Additionally, with the right audio interface cable, a sound card in combination with the right softwar can play music on your PC.
+The newest sound cards even support Dolby 5.1, so you can watch your favorite movie us your computer's DVD drive and have the same heart- pounding sound you hear in the theater.
+The key for soundcard compatibility is the "Sound Blaster standard."